 The advantages of graylisting are that it's very simple, it requires zero maintenance, and it will never block any real mail.
 The disadvantage is that it delays mail.
 However, people you correspond with every day will stay in the whitelist and will get through immediately.
 For other folks, well, the delay is brief.

 In Evan's original concept, a listing would consist of three data items: the source IP address, the envelope sender address, and the envelope recipient address.
 Graymilter implements a simplified version of the idea, using only the source IP address.
-These can be stored much more efficiently, so graymilter can be used on sites with very high traffic.
+These can be stored and checked quite efficiently, so graymilter can be used on sites with very high traffic.

 Version 1.28, 14aug2014:

 Version 1.27, 16jul2014: